BSS-Research-Support/rwave-python/README.md

 `$ sudo usermod -a -G plugdev username`

-## 5. rWave API Summary
+## 5. RemoteWave API Summary

-The rWave class provides a Python interface for controlling the rWave device via USB HID.
+The RemoteWave class provides a Python interface for controlling the rWave device via USB HID.
 Public methods are organized into frequency, phase, amplitude, and control APIs.

 ### Frequency Control